WannesFransen1994/ip_major/lesson_03/circleci_guide/guide.md

 ## CircleCI free credits

-You can always check your free build minutes (that refresh weekly) when you press your profile icon -> organization plans -> view plan -> plan usage.
+The UI is changing, so depending on your UI you can check your free build minutes at:

+* profile icon -> organization plans -> view plan -> plan usage.
+* Somewhere on the left should be a "Settings" button -> plan usage (select the correct organisation).

 Be careful with this so that you don't run out on the exam, this is solely your responsibility to manage this.

 ## Link to CircleCI